MOS Technology 6581

-Design process
+History

-The SID was devised by engineer Robert "Bob" Yannes, who later co-founded the Ensoniq digital synthesizer and sampler company.
+The SID was devised by engineer Bob Yannes, who later co-founded the Ensoniq digital synthesizer and sampler company.
 Yannes headed a team that included himself, two technicians and a CAD operator, who designed and completed the chip in five months in the latter half of 1981.
 Yannes was inspired by previous work in the synthesizer industry and was not impressed by the current state of computer sound chips.
-Instead, he wanted a high-quality instrument chip, which is the reason why the SID has features like the envelope generator, previously not found in home computer sound chips.
+Instead, he wanted a high-quality instrument chip, which is the reason why the SID has features like the envelope generator.

 Emphasis during chip design was on high-precision frequency control, and the SID was originally designed to have 32 independent voices, sharing a common wavetable lookup scheme that would be time multiplexed.
 However, these features could not be finished in time, so instead the mask work for a certain working oscillator was simply replicated three times across the chip's surface, creating three voices each with its own oscillator.
 Another feature that was not incorporated in the final design was a frequency look-up table for the most common musical notes, a feature that was dropped because of space limitations.
 The support for an audio input pin was a feature Yannes added without asking, which in theory would have allowed the chip to be used as a simple effect processor.
 The masks were produced in 7-micrometer technology to gain a high yield; the state of the art at the time was 6-micrometer technologies.

 The chip, like the first product using it (the Commodore 64), was finished in time for the Consumer Electronics Show in the first weekend of January 1982.
 Even though Yannes was partly displeased with the result, his colleague Charles Winterble said: "This thing is already 10 times better than anything out there and 20 times better than it needs to be."

 The specifications for the chip were not used as a blueprint.
 Rather, they were written as the development work progressed, and not all planned features made it into the final product.
 Yannes claims he had a feature-list of which three quarters made it into the final design.
 The later revision (8580) was revised to more closely match the specifications.
 For example, the 8580 slightly improved upon the ability to perform a binary AND between two waveforms, which the SID can only do in an odd and illogical manner that results in messy, and in some cases nearly silent, waveforms.
 Wave combinations on the 8580 result in cleaner waveforms than on the 6581, although irregularities are still present.
 Another feature that differs between the two revisions is the filter, as the 6581 version is far away from the specification.